 1/2 c. torn basil leaves

 Heat up a wok.
-Add the coconut cream and simmer until it exudes oil.
+Add the coconut cream and oil and simmer until it exudes oil.
 Add the curry paste and stir fry until fragrant.

 All rights reserved ©Adora's Box Copyright 2011.

 Please support Adora's Box by making your Amazon.com and mymemories.com (use the code STMMMS55174) purchases from this site.
 Click on their respective banners to proceed to their websites.
 It will not cost you a single cent more but will help sustain this blog.
 Thank you.